Ideas from CES 2017: 5G in Your Future

 One of the events I attended at CES was a panel discussion on 5G, the umbrella term for the next generation of cell phone network technologies.
 Industry watchers don’t expect 5G to be widely available until 2020, but work is already underway to develop the necessary technology and standards.

-Historically, new cell technologies are faster, and prices will be expensive at first but will eventually come down to “normal,” with different people deciding what’s reasonable to spend.
+Historically, new cell technologies are faster, and prices will be high at first but will eventually come down to “normal,” with different people deciding what’s reasonable to spend.
 5G will likely be different, however.
-Yes, it will be faster, breathtakingly faster, in fact, with peak speeds being discussed of 26 gigabytes per second.
+Yes, it will be faster, breathtakingly faster, in fact, with peak speeds of perhaps 26 gigabytes per second.
 (Yes, that’s bytes, not bits.)
 But 5G will be better in numerous other ways too, which could make what we’re using now seem rapidly antiquated, in much the same way that a modern broadband connection isn’t merely faster than dial-up.

 This raises a chicken-and-egg question, though: what exactly would we do with networks that are this fast?
 Do we really need streaming 4K video on our phones?
 Will we look back on our current video technology the same way one might regard a first-generation 3GP video today?
 What other media and Internet services become available when such throughput is widely and reliably available?